 Performance management arrangements are in place to allow strategic intent to flow down to individuals.
-The performance framework includes key lines of enquiry, corporate targets and key performance indicators along with key activities to continue to strengthen performance.
+The performance framework includes key lines of enquiry, corporate targets and key performance indicators along with key activities to continue or strengthen performance.
 This is detailed in the Service Delivery Plan and supported by a corporate calendar to provide clear planning, monitoring and review arrangements.

-All significant decisions taken by Officers and Members follow an agreed democratic process that includes a report pro forma to capture key issues.
+All significant decisions taken by Officers and Members follow an agreed democratic process that includes report pro formas to capture key issues.